Skip to content

 SUBSYSTEM=="usb", ATTR{idVendor}=="0483", ATTR{idProduct}=="3748", MODE="0666"

 Then on native Ubuntu, you would need sudo udevadm control --reload-rules to reload the rules.
-But in WSL2, these commands might not have any effect because the udev service is not running at all.
+But in WSL2, these commands might have no effect because the udev service isn't running at all.

 So we need another approach: manually modifying device permissions.

-When you first try to connect to the ST-Link with OpenOCD, you will very likely encounter the LIBUSB_ERROR_ACCESS error.
-The meaning of this error is clear: OpenOCD does not have permission to access the /dev/bus/usb/... device file.
+When you try to connect to the ST-Link with OpenOCD for the first time, you will likely encounter a LIBUSB_ERROR_ACCESS error.
+The meaning of this error is clear: OpenOCD does not have permission to access the /dev/bus/usb/xxx/yyy device file.

-The solution is simple and brute-force: use sudo to modify the permissions:
+The solution is simple and crude: use sudo to modify permissions:

 bash